 Abu Dhabi’s turquoise waters, white beaches, cultural sites, international cuisines, developed infrastructure, and a strong economy make the capital a perfect destination for property development and brokerage.
 As of October 2019, the real estate sector in Abu Dhabi is focused on controlling its supply as well as stimulating demand through expat-friendly initiatives.
 Foreign nationals are now permitted to own freehold properties in investment zones, thus the market expects a stable balance of supply and demand ahead of 2020.

 Despite a saturated market in 2019, the value of properties (especially villas) remained resilient to price drops through flexible payment plans as well as occasionally waived registration fees.
 Developers adapt to changing trends by selling land plots to Emirati buyers.
-Their aim is to stimulate these sales further by marketing to other nationalities.
-As for apartments and villas, the market demand is leaning towards more affordable rental options as consumers grow more price sensitive.
+They aim to stimulate these sales further by marketing to other nationalities.
+As for apartments and villas, the market demand is leaning toward more affordable rental options as consumers grow more price-sensitive.

 What are the benefits of a real estate business in Abu Dhabi?

-- The sector is in need of disruptive property technologies (proptech) and innovations (e.g. smart cities, AI, VR, AR, robotics, 3D printing, blockchain, and crowdfunding)
+- The sector needs disruptive property technologies (prop-tech) and innovations (e.g. smart cities, AI, VR, AR, robotics, 3D printing, blockchain, and crowdfunding)

 - Access to a variety of platforms for ideas, investment, financing, and consultation to improve the sector (e.g. International Real Estate and Investment Show, Startup Expo 2020 pavilion, and Innovation Hub Awards)